Federal Building and US.Courthouse, Milwaukee

-The Milwaukee Federal Building and U.S. Courthouse is one of the last bastions of Romanesque Revival architecture in the midwest and houses both a U.S. District and U.S. Bankruptcy court.
-More information about the building, including history, architecture, and significance, can be found here.
+The Milwaukee Federal Building and U.S. Courthouse is one of the last bastions of Romanesque Revival architecture in the Midwest and houses both a U.S. District and U.S. Bankruptcy court.
+Click the following link for more information about the courthouse's history, architecture, and significance.

 Public Hours & Access: 8 a.m.–5 p.m.
 Monday through Friday (except federal holidays); all visitors must pass through electronic security via the main entrance on Wisconsin Avenue.
 A wheelchair accessible entrance is located on Jackson Street, immediately north of the garage doors.
 Security staff are located inside and will open the door for visitors, after which they will be subject to security screening.

-For more building information, service calls, or to schedule a tour, use the contacts at top right.
+For more building information, service calls, or to schedule a tour, contact the GSA Wisconsin Property Management Service Desk at 414-297-3035 or email MilwaukeeCthsService@gsa.gov .
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking is available at the 411 E. Wisconsin Office Building (adjacent to the courthouse) and on Jackson Street between Wisconsin Avenue and Mason Street or between Clybourn and Michigan streets.
 One-hour metered parking is available across the street from the courthouse.
 No public parking is available on the streets bordering the courthouse or within the courthouse garage.